PyO3/pyo3/guide/src/debugging.md

 ### Debugger specific setup

-Depeding on your OS and your preferences you can use two different debuggers, `rust-gdb` or `rust-lldb`.
+Depending on your OS and your preferences you can use two different debuggers, `rust-gdb` or `rust-lldb`.

 {{#tabs }}
 {{#tab name="Using rust-gdb" }}